The 10 most expensive Pokémon cards of all time

 Being a test card, there is no art printed on the backside of it, and there are only two in existence.
 The one that sold for $360,000 in 2021 is the only card that has been seen.
 The other’s whereabouts and condition are currently unknown.

 Sold for: $420,000

 Since Pokémon’s inception, Charizard has been one of the most popular monsters in the series.
 When you were a kid, if you had a holographic Charizard card, you were a legend in the playground.
-Nowadays, if you have one, you could get up to $100 for that.
+Nowadays, if you have one, you could get up to $100 for it.
 Not too shabby.
 If you have one of the first edition cards with the early holographic-only error of having no drop shadow around the image border, you can get hundreds of thousands of dollars for that bad boy, but it is usually valued in the $12,000 range depending on its condition and appraisal.

-1. Pokemon Illustrator
+1. Pokémon Illustrator

 Sold for: $5,275,000

 The Pokémon Illustrator card was given out to 39 contest winners in Japan in 1998, and there are expected only to be 10 left in the wild.
 The card features a Pikachu holding art utensils and was first sold at an auction for $55,000 in 2016.
-Since then, the value of the card has increased dramatically and is the most expensive Pokémon card that has been sold yet.
+Since then, the value of the card has increased dramatically, and it is the most expensive Pokémon card that has been sold yet.
 Logan Paul purchased one for $5,275,000 in July 2021.
 There are many knockoffs in the wild (if you see it printed in English is an easy way to tell its validity), but a true illustrator card is sure to grab a small fortune.